seanpm2001/Seanpm2001_WorldDB/README.md

 ###### ASIA4

-- 4. [ASIA, note 4] Currently (2024, August 25th) Internationally recognized as a part of Cyprus by all United Nations members, except for Turkey
+- 4. [ASIA, note 4] Currently (2024, August 25th) Internationally recognized as a part of Cyprus by all United Nations members, except for Turkey.
+Personally, I recognize Northern Cyprus as a part of Cyprus.

 ###### ASIA5

 - 5. [ASIA, note 5] Currently (2024, August 25th) Israel is not an internationally recognized country.
+Personally, I recognize Israel as an independent country.

 ###### ASIA6

 - 6. [ASIA, note 6] Currently (2024, August 25th) Palestine is not an internationally recognized country.
+Personally, I recognize Palestine as an independent country.

 ###### ASIA7